-According to literature, M-PESA's success was attributed to a number of characteristics of Kenya's population and culture that generated a unique demand for remittance services like great disparity but strong ties between rural and urban households, very limited local remittance services, young but highly literate population, and high mobile phone penetration rate.
-Traditionally in Kenya many people spend a significant amount of time working in the urban areas away from home and this rural to urban migration creates big demand for domestic remittance services.
-Prior to M-PESA launch, there were limited options including commercial banks, post offices, forex bureaus, bus companies, and friends and family.
-Almost all of those options entailed high security and reliability risks
+According to literature, M-PESA's success was attributed to a number of characteristics of Kenya's population and culture that generated a unique demand for remittance services such as great disparity but strong ties between rural and urban households; very limited local remittance services; a young but highly literate population; and a high mobile phone penetration rate.
+Traditionally, in Kenya many people spend a significant amount of time working in the urban areas away from home and this rural to urban migration creates high demand for domestic remittance services.
+Prior to the M-PESA launch, there were limited options, including commercial banks, post offices, forex bureaus, bus companies and friends and family.
+Almost all of these options entailed high security and reliability risks.

-In addition, almost 83 percent of the population who are fifteen years or older have access to a mobile phone in Kenya, which was a critical pre-condition to launch the mobile money program.
+In addition, almost 83% of the population who are fifteen years or older have access to a mobile phone in Kenya, which was a critical pre-condition for launching the mobile money programme.